EndeavourAccuracy/leapop/docs/README.txt

 ===[1 - ABOUT]=================================================================

-leapop v0.9b (April 2018)
+leapop v1.0 (November 2022)
-Copyright (C) 2017, 2018 Norbert de Jonge <mail@norbertdejonge.nl>
+Copyright (C) 2017-2022 Norbert de Jonge <nlmdejonge@gmail.com>

-A level editor of Prince of Persia for the Apple II and BBC Master.
+A level editor of Prince of Persia for the Apple II, BBC Master, and C64.
-The leapop website can be found at [ http://www.norbertdejonge.nl/leapop/ ].
+The leapop website can be found at [ https://github.com/EndeavourAccuracy/leapop ].

 ===[2 - LICENSE/DISCLAIMER]====================================================